Bringing back joy to mealtimes

 What is low FODMAP?

-• FODMAPs are short-chain carbohydrates found in many common foods, such as wheat, onions, garlic and milk.
-In people with irritable bowel syndrome, these are poorly absorbed by the small intestine and enter the large intestine undigested.
-Note that galactooligossaccharides, fructans, sorbitol, mannitol and also large amounts of lactose and fructose are generally not or only incompletely absorbed by the small intestine; regardless of whether irritable bowel syndrome is present or not.
+In the case of people with IBS, these are poorly absorbed by the small intestine and enter the large intestine undigested.
 In the large intestine they are broken down by bacteria or ferment.
-In patients with IBS these type of foods can lead to symptoms such as recurring abdominal pain, abdominal cramps, flatulence, bloating, constipation and diarrhoea.
+These type of foods can lead to symptoms such as recurring abdominal pain, abdominal cramps, flatulence, bloating, constipation and diarrhoea.

 Researchers at Monash University in Australia have shown through clinical trials that a low FODMAP diet can significantly reduce the symptoms of irritable bowel syndrome.
 Since then, several clinical studies worldwide have confirmed this result.